ska-telescope/ska-mid-dish-manager/README.md

 ## Development

-### Before deploying any charts, deploy the ska-tango-operator
+### If ska-tango-operator has not been installed, install it as below

 - Deploy the ska-tango-operator to manage pods and their configurations.